astashov/liftosaur/blog/docs/index.md

 {% endplannercode %}

 In this case, Week 1 and Week 2 will have the description about the pause, and Week 3 and Week 4 won't.

+### Week and day descriptions

+You can also add descriptions to weeks and days.
+You can also use [Markdown](https://www.markdownguide.org/cheat-sheet/) syntax there, and the day descriptions would be reused in the following days, until you overwrite them - same logic as for Exercise Descriptions.

+You can add them through UI, or in the full mode, you also can add them as comments to `# Week` and `## Day` lines, like this:

+{% plannercode %}

+// This is a description for week 1
+// * Do this
+// * Then do that
+# Week 1

+// This is a description for day 1
+// **Very important to do this:**
+## Day 1

+Squat / 5x5 / progress: lp(5lb)
+{% endplannercode %}

 ### Exercise Labels